 St. Leo the Great School is a private middle school in San Jose.
-The principal of St. Leo the Great School is Ms. Marie Bordeleau, whose e-mail is email@example.com.
-305 students attend St. Leo the Great School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
-The student to teacher ratio at St. Leo the Great School is 25:1.
+The principal of St. Leo the Great School is Ms. Marie Bordeleau and can be contacted at email@example.com.
+305 children attend St. Leo the Great School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+The ratio of students to teachers at St. Leo the Great School is 25:1.
 Herbert Hoover Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - Theater drama

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||3%||%|